MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-MailboxAssistant.md

 ```

 ### -SoftDeletedMailbox
-Use this switch parameter if the mailbox, which should be process by the assistant, is in a soft-deleted state.
+The SoftDeletedMailbox switch specifies that the mailbox to be processed by the assistant is a soft-delted mailbox.

+Soft-deleted mailboxes are deleted mailboxes that are still recoverable.

 ```yaml
 Type: SwitchParameter